d3x41/documentation-dev/md/tools/packages.md

 This package contains all live configurations.
 Forked to add components/0031-kaisen-password script.
 This script add a password for live system.

-### win32-loader

-This package allows you to start the installation of a Debian system directly from a Windows system.
-The package was forked to simply add the Kaisen Linux logo.

 ### shadow

 This package was forked because the /etc/default/useradd file was modified to support /bin/zsh as the default terminal when adding a user.